As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 What type of pasta should I use?

 Pappardelle is my favorite for buttered noodles.
 But they can be hard to find without eggs in the ingredient list.
-Luckily, there’s a local pasta maker who makes an egg-free version.
+(Trader Joe’s has egg-free pappardelle sometimes.)

 What kind of mushrooms should I use?